3urobeat/steam-comment-service-bot/docs/wiki/contributing.md

 Some language strings contain variables which are replaced by the bot with corresponding values at runtime.
 These are marked with `${variablename}` and must occur like that in your translated string as well.

+Every `\n` is a so called escape character, which in this case represents a line break.
+At a few points you also see a `\"`.
+The backslash in this case prevents the `"` from ending the string and instead appearing unmodified in the message later on.
+Both must occur unedited in the translated string.
+So just don't think about them and don't worry too much.

 Some strings also contain command syntax information which must not be translated, like for example in the key `updaterautoupdatedisabled` at the very end: "update true"
 These are sadly not 100% obvious but you should be able to recognize them fairly easily.